 Parameter Description + Values datanucleus.autoStartM echanism How to initialise DataNucleus at startup.
 This allows DataNucleus to read in from some source the classes that it was persisting for this data store the previous time.
-XML stores the information in an XML file for this purpose.
 SchemaTable (only for RDBMS) stores a table in the RDBMS for this purpose.
 Classes looks at the property datanucleus.autoStartClassNames for a list of classes.
 MetaData looks at the property datanucleus.autoStartMetaDataFiles for a list of metadata files The other option (default) is None (start from scratch each time).
 Please refer to the Auto-Start Mechanism Guide for more details.
 Alternatively just use persistence.xml to specify the classes and/or mapping files to load at startup.
-Note also that "Auto-Start" is for RUNTIME use only (not during SchemaTool). {None, XML, Classes, MetaData, SchemaTable} datanucleus.autoStartM echanismMode The mode of operation of the auto start mode.
+Note also that "Auto-Start" is for RUNTIME use only (not during SchemaTool). {None, Classes, MetaData, SchemaTable} datanucleus.autoStartM echanismMode The mode of operation of the auto start mode.
 Currently there are 3 values.
 "Quiet" means that at startup if any errors are encountered, they are fixed quietly.
 "Ignored" means that at startup if any errors are encountered they are just ignored.
-"Checked" means that at startup if any errors are encountered they are thrown as exceptions. {Checked, Ignored, Quiet} datanucleus.autoStartM echanismXmlFile Filename used for the XML file for AutoStart when using "XML" AutoStart Mechanism datanucleus.autoStartCl assNames This property specifies a list of classes (comma-separated) that are loaded at startup when using the "Classes" Auto-Start Mechanism. datanucleus.autoStartM etaDataFiles This property specifies a list of metadata files (comma-separated) that are loaded at startup when using the "MetaData" Auto-Start Mechanism.
+"Checked" means that at startup if any errors are encountered they are thrown as exceptions. {Checked, Ignored, Quiet} datanucleus.autoStartCl assNames This property specifies a list of classes (comma-separated) that are loaded at startup when using the "Classes" Auto-Start Mechanism. datanucleus.autoStartM etaDataFiles This property specifies a list of metadata files (comma-separated) that are loaded at startup when using the "MetaData" Auto-Start Mechanism.